 In an accident, you know what information to get from the other driver and how to handle an auto insurance claim.
-However, what happens when you end up damaging city property, or got hit by another driver and damaged city property?
+However, what happens when you end up damaging city property, or get hit by another driver and damage city property?

 So, the next question is, “What will it cost for damaging city property?”
 Many cities will send you a bill for the cost of the property itself along with any labor costs, overtime, and/or any costs of engineering.
-Your next step would be to give the city your insurer’s information and make a claim.
-You’ll want to be sure of how much will be covered by your insurance because costs could reach up to a hundred thousand dollars, depending on what property you damaged.
-Below are a few previously recorded costs of city property damages in a California city:
+Your next step would be to give the city your insurance information and make a claim.
+You’ll want to be sure of how much will be covered by your insurance because costs could reach up to $100,000, depending on what property you damaged.
+Below are a few previously recorded costs of city property damages in California:

-$3,000 to replace; however another state Department of Transportation said that the replacement cost could be up to $100,000 if you damage the traffic signals overhead.
+A traffic signal costs about $3,000 to replace.
+However, California Department of Transportation stated that the replacement cost could be up to $100,000 if you damage the traffic signals overhead.

-The fine for damaging a fire hydrant is $1,000; however some cities may also tack on the cost of wasted water if you hit a hydrant and water bursts.
+The fine for damaging a fire hydrant is approximately $1,000.
+However, some cities may also tack on the cost of wasted water if you hit a hydrant and water bursts.

-$511 to fully replace.
-The sign itself is approximately only $50, but the cost of city workers laboring to install the sign could run you $70-$90 per hour.
+It’s about $511 to fully replace a stop sign.
+The sign itself is approximately $50, but the cost of city workers laboring to install the sign could run you $70-$90 per hour in Concord, CA.

 USPS Mail Box

-Your insurance claim will be for $750 to replace a damaged blue mailbox.
+Your insurance claim will be about $750 to replace a damaged blue mailbox.
+The U.S. Postal Service has removed about half of them over the last decade.

 Depending on where in California, the estimate for replacing a concrete barrier is $42 to $130 per linear foot.
 You’ll be paying an average of $414 for a 6-foot damaged section of concrete barrier.

-If you’re wondering if your auto insurance premium will go up, yes, it will most likely increase when you damage city property.
+If you’re wondering if your auto insurance premium will go up, the answer is yes, it will most likely increase when you damage city property.
 As always, it is best to practice safe driving and if you find yourself uncertain in this situation, contact your insurer for the next steps.